jamesecy604/mayai-code/.changeset/five-eyes-rescue.md

 "claude-dev": patch
 ---

-Increasing file size that can be read by cline
+Increasing file size that can be read by mayai